Solar Power In Manitoba

 Common Solar Questions

-Based on your annual energy usage, you can estimate the number of solar panels that you’ll need.
+Based on your annual power usage, you can estimate the number of solar panels that you’ll need.
 Start by adding up the kWh meter readings for the 12 months from the previous year.
 It’s important to get one reading from each month.
 Manitobans tend to use more electricity in the winter and less in the summer.

 How much will my solar system cost?